janaSunrise/rust-64-bit-os/README.md

   - Windows: `cargo rustc -- -C link-args="/ENTRY:_start /SUBSYSTEM:console"`
   - MacOS: `cargo rustc -- -C link-args="-e __start -static"`

+- In order to recompile these libraries, cargo needs access to the rust source code.
+The library `rust-src` can be installed using
+  - Command: `rustup component add rust-src`

 <br />
 <div align="center">
   Made by Sunrit Jana with <3